jvrijn/httpBL-django/README.md

 Next move the httpBL folder you'll find in the zip file into the root folder of your django project.
 So it becomes an app inside your project.

-Now the **httpBL-django** needs to be configured in your project's settings.py
+Now **httpBL-django** needs to be configured in your project's settings.py

 ###1.
 Add httpBL to INSTALLED_APPS
 Because **httpBL-django** uses sessions to store the data, make sure django.contrib.sessions is enabled.
 If you do not use django.contrib.sessions, you'll need to make sure that there is a dict called 'session' in the HttpRequest (though this has not been tested).